 The Titan Krios has an XFEG electron source and operates at 300kV.

-This microscope not only has a 4k x x4k CCD, but also a new Falcon II direct electron detector camera which avoids loss of data quality which can occur with other detectors and is more sensitive.
+This microscope not only has a Falcon IIIEC direct electron detector camera, but a K3/GIF has recently been added, which avoids loss of data quality which can occur with other detectors and is more sensitive.
 This detector effectively increases resolution by recording sharper images and compensating for sample movement while it is imaged.

 It has been designed to be extremely stable by environmentally isolating the system from external vibrations and temperature changes.
 Thus grids are robotically transferred into the beam and the user operates the instrument from a separate room.